 The volume development has more impact on the production, processing and The term originates from military language and refers to the movement and provisioning of troops at war.
-In today’s business vocabulary, it refers to the management in particular, the transportation...
-More of banknotes, other things being equal, than that of the value.
+In today’s business vocabulary, it refers to the management in particular, the transportation, storage and distribution of finished goods. of banknotes, other things being equal, than that of the value.
 It also better accounts for the inflationary effects, which are mirrored in the value of banknotes

 With the kind support of some central bank colleagues the annual growth rates of the number of banknotes in circulation was available for more than 90 currencies.
 Figure 5 addresses the distributions of these currencies in 2018 (93 currencies) and 2019 (92 currencies).

 Evidently, the Figures 1 and 5 are not fully comparable, because the sample on which Figure 5 is based, is about 50 currencies smaller.
 However, a few interesting conclusions can be drawn on the basis of these figures.